-I prefer to paint “alla prima”—all at once, but recently I have been making changes to paintings without altering the basic structure.
+I prefer to paint “alla prima”—all at once—but recently I have been repainting earlier paintings without altering the basic structure.

-The background in the painting below was originally a flat black.
-I repainted it to give it for less contrast.
-The tomatoes, bag, and knife were mostly untouched, only appearing to be different due to photography.
+The background in the painting below was originally flat black.
+I repainted for less contrast.
+The tomatoes, bag, and knife were left mostly untouched, only appearing to be different due to photography.

-Repainting sometimes improves, sometimes takes away; it can be hard to tell which one is better.
-Lately when I am asked how my work is going my response it, ‘It’s two steps forward, two steps back.’
+It’s important to experience how flexible the material is no matter what approach is taken.
+Repainting sometimes improves, sometimes takes away; it can be hard to tell which version is better.
+Lately when I am asked how my work is going my response is, ‘It’s two steps forward, two steps back.’

 TOP ABOVE: Wrapped Bagel and Egg, oil on panel, 10 x 10 inches (25 x 25 cm), 2011; BELOW BOTTOM: originally published 08/9/2010

 TOP, repainted: Tomato and Knife, oil on panel, 8 x 10 inches (20 x 25 cm), 2011; BOTTOM, originally published 06/30/2010